ouya/docs/unity.md

 ![image_18](ouya-everywhere-unity/image_18.png)

-The [Virtual Controller](https://github.com/ouya/ouya-sdk-examples/blob/master/Unity/OuyaSDK/Assets/Ouya/Examples/Scripts/VirtualController.cs) script displays a 2D controller with axis and buttons that highlight when the physical controller is used.
+The [Example Virtual Controller](https://github.com/razerofficial/unity-plugin-razer-sdk/blob/master/Assets/Razer/Examples/Scripts/ExampleVirtualController.cs) script displays a 2D controller with axis and buttons that highlight when the physical controller is used.

 ## Example Input Test ##

-The [Input Test](https://github.com/ouya/ouya-sdk-examples/blob/master/Unity/OuyaSDK/Assets/Ouya/Examples/Scripts/OuyaInputTest.cs) script displays all the axis, button up, and button down states to verify that input is correctly setup.
+The [Example Input Test](https://github.com/razerofficial/unity-plugin-razer-sdk/blob/master/Assets/Razer/Examples/Scripts/ExampleInputTest.cs) script displays all the axis, button up, and button down states to verify that input is correctly setup.

 ![image_26](ouya-everywhere-unity/image_26.png)